7 DAYS FROM $2,499

 Enjoy Chilean rodeo, pisco, empanadas, and cueca in Santa Cruz

 Today, we’ll head two hours out of Santiago into Santa Cruz, the hub of Chile’s wine-growing region.
 Before we venture into local viniculture, we’ll stop by a local rodeo along the way.
 Rodeo is the country’s national sport.
 Here, several skilled huasos (cowboys) will teach you about rodeo’s origins, traditions, and garments.
 Afterward, you’ll savor asado, Chilean BBQ, for lunch.
 This will show you an entirely new side of rodeo!
+You'll also have time to shop for Chilean handicrafts and fine jewelry at Faba.

 Once in Santa Cruz, settle into your balcony room at our intimate, colonial-style hotel.
 Later, we’ll discover pisco, a grape brandy produced in winemaking regions, when we learn how to concoct a traditional pisco sour and how to make a revered cultural icon: the empanada.
 These pastries — stuffed with everything from minced meat to cheese to seafood — are Chile’s national dish, typically savored on the street on the go, or with a glass of red wine at dinner.
 After your culinary lessons in the afternoon, you’ll enjoy a private folkloric show, demonstrating the lively cueca, Chile’s national dance.
 Dinner is on your own tonight in charming Santa Cruz.